attritionbias/simulation/README.md

 Last, please run the file Simulation_Master.do in Stata.

-The data generating process and the results are described in the document description_simulation.pdf
+The data generating process and the results are described in the document simulation_description.pdf